What is SPF, and how does it authorize sending servers?

-By Thomas · virtual CISO · 2026-06-14
+By Thomas · virtual CISO · June 14, 2026

 The problem SPF solves

 Originally, the email protocol verifies nothing.
-Any server, anywhere on the Internet, can open a connection and declare "I'm carrying mail on behalf of your-domain.com."
+Any server, anywhere on the Internet, can open a connection and declare "I'm carrying mail on behalf of example.com."
 Nothing stops it, and nothing warns the recipient.
 That missing check is what made spam and spoofing trivial for years.

 What SPF really is — and what it actually checks

-One detail is crucial and almost always misunderstood: SPF does not check the From: address your user reads in their mail client.
+One detail is crucial and almost always misunderstood: SPF does not check the From: address the user reads in their mail client.
 It checks the message envelope — technically the MAIL FROM of the SMTP session, also called the Return-Path.
 That's the address bounces return to, and it is often different from the visible From:.

 What an SPF record looks like

-your-domain.com.
+example.com.
 IN TXT

 "v=spf1 include:_spf.google.com include:sendgrid.net ip4:203.0.113.10 -all"